 Once the Ganesh Chaturthi festival is over in Mumbai, the beautiful statues of Lord Ganesh that were created for the event are placed in a body of water and left to disintegrate in a process called visarjan (immersion).
 In Mumbai alone, more than 150,000 statues are immersed each year.
 Read on to discover how and where to see this iconic event.

-The largest Ganesh statues on display to the public are usually immersed on Anant Chaturdasi—11 days after the first day of the Ganesh festival—which starts on September 2, 2019.
+The largest Ganesh statues on display to the public are immersed on Anant Chaturdasi — usually 10 days after the first day of the Ganesh festival— which starts on September 10, 2021.
 Many people who keep a Ganesh in their homes choose to perform the immersion much earlier than this.
 There are no hard and fast rules as to when it's done though; rather it's up to personal preference.
-However, the immersions do follow a schedule and are only performed on selected days:
+However, the immersions do follow a schedule and are only performed on odd days after Ganesh Chaturthi: